ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

   data List a :: TYPE (BoxedRep l) where
     Nil :: List a
     Cons :: a -> List a -> List a
+  -- alternative using a SAKS:
+  -- type List :: Type -> TYPE (BoxedRep l)

   mapLifted :: (a -> b) -> List a -> List b
   mapLifted f Nil         = Nil